EPIC-model/workshop/README.md

 module load netcdf-epic
 module load epic
 ```
 If you would like to test the installation of EPIC, you can try out this [build script](build-epic.sh).
 For this purpose, you would not load the EPIC module (last command).
-If you want to try on your own laptop, you may have noticed that EPIC requires a working gfortran compiler, MPI and a netCDF (netCDF requires HDF5) installation.
+If you want to try on your own laptop, you may have noticed that EPIC requires a working gfortran compiler, MPI and a netCDF (requires HDF5) installation.

 How to load the Python virtual environment
 ------------------------------------------